RichardLitt/awesome-docs/README.md

  * [Readme.io](https://readme.io/) This company focuses on making your docs as beautiful as possible, and as easy as possible.
 They're responsive and I find that their examples are well thought out.
  * [Swagger.io](http://swagger.io/) Brilliant resources to help make your in-code comments turn into beautiful docs by having an interoperable standard.
 A huge community has been built around them, too.
+ * [Documentationjs](https://github.com/documentationjs/documentation) This looks fairly good, and is starting to mature.
+Their integrations look pretty fantastic, too.
+Only for js.

+### Articles about best practices